davidtaylornc/EpicMMOSystem/README.md

 ﻿EpicMMOSystem

-This is a fork to fix the problems in the grouping and party ssystem introduced with Valheim crossplay.
+This is a fork to fix the problems in the grouping and party system introduced with Valheim crossplay.
 Use it if you like.